pp4rs/DEPRECATED-installation-guide/docs/textEditor.md

 !!! danger "Additional Step for Windows:"
     Getting things to run from the command line for us is a bit harder.
 You will need local administration rights for your computer, but you should have these on your personal computers or those owned by the Department.

     Right-click on Computer.
-Then go to "Properties" and select the tab "Advanced System settings".
+Then go to "Properties" and select the tab "Advanced System Settings".
 Choose "Environment Variables" and select "Path" from the list of system variables.

     If you accepted all defaults during your installation, and didn't have any other non-default setting prior to starting this guide, choose “Edit” and append the following (i.e., do not overwrite the previous value) modifying the following string, with your relevant `username` *should* work:

-            ;C:\Users\iusername\AppData\Local\atom\bin
+            ;C:\Users\username\AppData\Local\atom\bin

     to the variable value – make sure the rest remains as it is and do not include spaces between the ";" and the text.